Bira/octopus-carnival/_drafts/lphr-scene-02.md

 does, Rexus has finished his side of it as well, aided by some timely critical failures on the part of the thugs.

-### Analysis
+## Analysis

 I had an inkling this would be a challenging fight but even so it ended up being a lot more eventful than I expected.
 It taught me that buffing spells matter, and that even minions can be a bother when they stick around long enough (thanks to a streak of good defense rolls).
 That left us with a 2.5:1 ration of enemy to PC actions for most of the fight.
 Individually Urist was quite a bit better than a thug, but if it wasn't for the Armor spell he'd have been worn down by their numbers.

-# More Mythic Bokkeeping
+# [GM] More Mythic Bokkeeping

 Despite a few surprising rolls, the group did well in these fights, so Chaos Factor goes back down to 5.